drewolson/uofc-graphql/presentation/presentation.md

 Suppose we have two simple services within our application:

-1. Generates a random number between 1 and 10
+1. Generate a random number between 0 and 9
-2. Returns the current day of the week
+2. Return the current day of the week

 ## API Orchestration